-Validation against high precision / low systematic errors reference observations is required for the mid/upper troposphere $CO_2$ and $CH_4$ data products.
+Validation against high precision / low systematic errors reference observations is required for the mid/upper troposphere CO2 and CH4 data products.
 Unfortunately, measurements of both gases in the free troposphere and stratosphere are every sparse.
 Validation thus mostly relies on existing aircraft and airborne measurements.

-A promising way consists in using 0-30 km profiles measured by balloon-borne AirCores (Karion et al., 2010; Membrive et al., 2017) to which averaging kernels can be applied to derive columns that can then be compared to those derived from space.
+A promising way consists in using 0-30 km concentration profiles measured by balloon-borne atmospheric samplers called AirCores (Karion et al., 2010; Membrive et al., 2017) to which averaging kernels can be applied to derive columns that can then be compared to those derived from space.
 So far, only a few profiles have been acquired, all in the northern hemisphere.
-In this validation exercise, use is made of CH4 profiles measured by the French AirCore program (https://aircore.aeris-data.fr) at various stations located in France (Aire-sur-l'Adour, Trainou, Reims) as well as in Canada (Timmins, Ontario) and Sweden (Kiruna).
-Additional profiles comes from Sodankylä (Finland).
+In this validation exercise, use is made of CH4 profiles from all stations operated by European teams for which data are available: three stations located in France where monthly measurements are made in the framework of the French AirCore program (Aire-sur-l'Adour, Trainou, Reims), two stations also managed by the French AirCore team (Timmins, Ontario, Canada and Kiruna in Sweden).
+Additional profiles acquired through a cooperation with the Finnish Meteorological Institute come from Sodankylä.
 Spanning 2014-2019, they are used to validate both Metop-A and Metop-B retrievals (CH4\IASA\NLIS and CH4\IASB\NLIS).